 This is probably the most crucial rule to follow among dog training tips for walking.

-It’s probably more important to project calmness and assertiveness on walks than most other situations since you’re in public.
+It’s probably more critical to project calmness and assertiveness on walks than in most other situations since you’re in public.

 Always be mindful of your own state and mannerisms during the walk since they’re virtually infectious as far as your dog is concerned.

-Appearing flustered, giving in to your puppy’s to stop and explore as much as she wants, allowing her to lead, shouting, etc – these are all major don’ts.
+Appearing flustered, giving in to your puppy to stop and explore as much as she wants, allowing her to lead, shouting, etc., are all significant don’ts.

-As the trainer, you have to lead her first and not the other way round.
+As the trainer, you must lead her first, not the other way around.

 106. Be Aware of Stray Dogs on the Route

-A good recon of the route you’re trying to decide on for your walks is a good way to avoid possible trouble.
+A good recon of the route you’re trying to decide on for your walks is an excellent way to avoid possible trouble.

 Stray dogs are a common flashpoint during walks.
 So do our best to find a route that doesn’t have any.

 In some cases, you can’t possibly avoid encountering stray dogs.
 All you can do is keep a good eye out for them and be prepared for possible encounters.